1337Misom/Panasonic_Image_app_reverse/README.md

 This Repository Contains some Applications created by Reverse enginnering Panasonic Cameras

 ## The Utilities
-For a Live Feed of your Camera use `PanLivePlayerControl` For an v4l2 feed of your Camera use Panasonic_to_v4l2`
+For a Live Feed of your Camera use `PanLivePlayerControl`.
+For an v4l2 feed of your Camera use Panasonic_to_v4l2`.

 ## Tested Platforms
 Currently only Linux is supported.